dongzgh/dongzgh.github.io/journal.md

 * Downloaded github private website repo

 * [L3D-LMS](#l3d-lms)
   * Reviewed business plan and resources from Charles

 * [FS-AGW](#fs-agw)
   * Fixed the issue of missing FTIAdvancedGeometry.dll in nightly build
   * Discussed with team about sprint management
   * Asked infrastructure team to create a WireframeLab branch to work

 ### 2019-01-25

+* Started to use Bootstrap for jekyll project
+*
 * [L3D-LMS](#l3d-lms)
   * Started to use jekyll for research projects
+  * Talked with Charles about merging documents

 * [FS-AGW](#fs-agw)
   * Discussed with Adrian about back end merging
   * Discussed with Eric about stand up meeting
   * Discussed with Mario about grphics engine upgrading
   * Started to work on the new WireframLab branch
   * Updated FS-AGW/General/Wiki about team organization and responsibilities
   * Talked with Eric about the role of Scrum Master for Functional Specification

 ### REFERENCES